 The person performing release for supply can only rely on decisions by other sub-contractor authorised persons to release intermediate, bulk or finished product if the following conditions are met:

-- authorised persons at each site of manufacture are provided with full access to all related parts of the registration details of the product for the steps of manufacture performed at the site
+- Authorised persons at each site of manufacture are provided with full access to all related parts of the registration details of the product for the steps of manufacture performed at the site.

-- all decisions to release to the next step of manufacture or release for supply are documented in accordance with GMP requirements
+- All decisions to release to the next step of manufacture or release for supply are documented in accordance with GMP requirements.

-The person performing release for supply is ultimately responsible to ensure the above conditions are met when relying on other party’s compliance declaration and release decisions.
+The person performing release for supply is ultimately responsible to ensure the above conditions are met when relying on the other party’s compliance declaration and release decisions.